 4. Completed at least 1.0 credit in the Visual or Performing Arts.

-5. Received an endorsement in a Career Technical Education Program of study, SRHS Pathway or complete the full IB Diploma.
+5. Received an endorsement in a Career Technical Education Program of study, SRHS Pathway or complete the full IB Diploma or IB Career program.
 See the application itself and meet with a counselor or administrator for more information.

 6. Actively participated in at least two co-curricular activities, e.g. sports, clubs, theater, music (can be two different activities or two years of the same activity).